Special Guest event with Dr. Juraj Švajda

 14:05 Opening of the seminar

-14:10 Juraj Švajda: Enhancing Conservation Outcomes: Evidence, Standards, and Adaptive Pathways for Biodiversity Protection
+14:10 Juraj Švajda: “Growing Tourism and Recreation in National Parks: Adaptive Pathways for Biodiversity Protection and Conservation Outcomes”

 14:35 Commentary: Prof. Jarkko Saarinen, Leader of FRONT, Geography Research Unit, Faculty of Science.